holdings420/Preservingbiologicalmass/README.md

 - High brix content fluid
 - 90-anhydrous ethanol
 - Fluid storage tank contains dessicants such as anhydrous magnesium sulfate or sodium sulfate for ethanol or excess sucrose if the solvent is water.

+## Operation
+- Fill a pressure tank with

 # Method of Preserving Fruit through Reverse Osmosis 9/1/23